 - Whisk all ingredients together in a bowl.

 - Store any extras in the fridge for up to 3 days.

 - Destem and finely chop the kale.
 Steam for 1-2 minutes in a steamer basket or in a covered pan with a bit of water.

 - Chop the broccoli into florets and steam for 5 minutes in a steamer basket or in a covered pan with a bit of water.

 - Grate the carrot using a grated or a julienne peeler.

 To Assemble the Bowls

-- Top with desired amount of almond sauce and coconut bacon and dig in.
+- Top each bowl with equal amounts of the almond sauce and coconut bacon and dig in.

-- Find full details and instructions on coconut bacon here.
+Find full details, tips and tricks on coconut bacon here.